buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 {@fig:inbound_networking_process} shows the general process during inbound request processing.
 When the proxy receives a request (in the given example by the configured Kubernetes service), it calls the translator with the HTTP request detail.
-The PoC is implemented with the "Envoy" proxy.
+The POC is implemented with the "Envoy" proxy.
 Envoy allows an external service to perform "external authorization"^[
 <https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter>]
 during which the external service may: